VanK33/EVE-ONLINE-miner-hub/README.md

    - Response: JSON payload containing posted character

 6. Method: `PUT`

    - Endpoint: `/api1/:characterID/make-primary`
    - Description: Update role attribute for characterID to "primary", find the userID associated with this characterID, change the characterID with role attribute of "pirmary" to "alt"
    - Response: JSON payload containing updated version of all characters associated with the userID that the characterID linked to

+7. Method: `GET`

+   - Endpoint: `/api1/:characterID/report`
+   - Description: retrieves all minable objects from the character with the corresponding characterID.
+   - Response: JSON payload containing all ore data for the character within the last 12 months.

+8. Method: `GET`

+   - Endpoint: `/api1/:characterID/report/recent`
+   - Description: Retrieves ores mined within the last 30 days from the character with the corresponding characterID.
+   - Response: JSON payload containing all ore data from the character for the most recent 30 days.

 <Br>